billbrod/foveated-metamers/README.md

 `METAMER_TEMPLATE_PATH` in `config.yml`, as well as the `create_metamers` rule
 in `Snakefile` to get a sense for what these are.

+You can also use the `foveated_metamers.utils.generate_metamer_paths` function to generate the list of paths that I used for metamers in this experiment (it can also be called from the command-line: `python -m foveated_metamers.utils`).
+See the command-line's helpstring or the function's docstring for details, but here's an example: in order to get the path for one of the energy model metamers created with the llama target image for each scaling value used in the original vs. synth white noise comparison, run: `python -m foveated_metamers.utils V1 --ref_image llama --seed_n 0`.
+Note that this prints out the files on a single line, so you may want to redirect the output to a file for later viewing (append `> mets.txt`) or split it up for easier viewing (append `| tr ' ' '\n'`).

 To recreate any of my metamers, you'll also need to download the `synthesis_input` data set, which includes the target images we used, as well as statistics used for normalizing the models' representation.